 - 1 sliced onion

-- 1 14.5 oz can (such as Muir Glen) diced tomatoes with Italian herbs, undrained
+- One 14.5 oz can Italian diced tomatoes with, undrained

 - 2 tablespoons balsamic vinegar